 - Seasonal, Inhalant, and contact allergies.
 Tree and plant pollen is a major cause of skin allergies for dogs.
 An indication of season allergies are symptoms manifesting about the same time every year.
 Usually in spring and fall due to high pollen/mold counts.
 Some pets have an allergic response after merely walking through grass.
 Like humans, certain dogs may be sensitive to common household cleaners, perfume, shampoo, aerosol sprays.
 It’s rare but dogs can also be allergic to people dander.
 Imagine that!

 How Can Our Veterinarian Help?

-Our veterinarian is available to exam your pet and research symptoms and exposures.
+Our veterinarian will examine your pet and research symptoms and exposures.
 We want to assist with determining environmental triggers that may be causing the allergic reactions.
 We can work together to keep your sensitive pet healthy, happy, and protected from allergies.
 Give our office a call today to schedule an allergy exam.